-- Dale in Tucker And Dale Vs Evil is a big guy who is attractive to the female protagonist because of his size and gentleness.
+- Dale in Tucker & Dale Vs. Evil is a big guy who is attractive to the female protagonist because of his size and gentleness.

-- Dave Karofsky has had a very outspoken Gay male fan base since the episode "Never Been Kissed", many of who simply prefer men of his build.
+- Dave Karofsky has had a very outspoken Gay male fan base since the episode "Never Been Kissed", many of whom simply prefer men of his build.